ArronJablonowski/OpenClawNotes/README.md

 🚧 🚧 🚧 Under Construction 🚧 🚧 🚧
 *in beta*

-This document outlines a step-by-step guide for setting up a dedicated, *mostly* secure, OpenClaw installation locally on Apple M series systems.
+This document outlines a step-by-step guide for setting up a dedicated, *mostly* secure, OpenClaw installation locally on an Apple M series system.

  🎯 The Objective: I developed this guide for two primary reasons:
 - First, to personally explore OpenClaw as an AI Agent.
 Given its reputation as a "Security Nightmare" according to platforms like Google Gemini and some cybersecurity experts.